-Looking at IOP12 and the spatial variation in the time fog forms, UM1.5 is unable to correctly simulate the spatial 252 distribution of fog (Figure 5).
-For example, the UM1.5 does not produce fog at the Jaybarns site despite the compar-253 atively prolonged fog observed, while conversely, it over produces fog at the Springhill site.
-Given the temperature 254 biases in the UM1.5 this is the expected result: the valleys are not foggy enough and the hills are too foggy.
-The 255 UM100 and UM333 simulate fog onset times more realistically than the UM1.5 (e.g. IOP12 at Jaybarns) but they do 256 also have similar issues: forming too much fog on the hills and delaying formation in the valleys.
-IOP17 emphasises the 257 benefit of using the UM100 configuration, as this is the only simulation able to reproduce the very shallow transient 258 fog observed during this case study.
-In IOP18, all of the simulations form fog late, but the UM100 is closest to the 259 observations.
-260
+Looking at IOP12 and the spatial variation in the time fog forms, UM1.5 is unable to simulate the spatial distribution of fog correctly (Figure 5).
+For example, UM1.5 does not produce fog at the Jaybarns site, despite the comparatively prolonged fog observed, while, conversely, it overproduces fog at the Springhill site.
+Given the temperature biases in UM1.5, this is the expected result: the valleys are not foggy enough and the hills are too foggy.
+UM100 and UM333 simulate fog onset times more realistically FIGURE 4 Screen-level temperature (K) for IOP12 at (a,c,e) 1800 UTC and (b,d,f) 2100 UTC, for (a,b) UM100, (c,d) UM333, and (e,f) UM1.5.
+Observations are overlaid as squares for the main sites and circles for the fog monitor sites.
+The black contours are orography in 100-m intervals than UM1.5 (e.g., IOP12 at Jaybarns) but they also have similar issues: forming too much fog on the hills and delaying formation in the valleys.
+IOP17 emphasises the benefit of using the UM100 configuration, as this is the only simulation able to reproduce the very shallow transient fog observed during this case study.
+In IOP18, all of the simulations form fog late, but UM100 is closest to the observations.

-Another important aspect of the fog life-cycle is the boundary-layer stability transition, which is illustrated by the 261 change in hatching in figure 5.
-Following Price (2011), modified to account for different instrument heights, we define 262 this transition as when the screen and 25 m temperatures are within 0.1 K. Where the highest tower observation is 263 lower than 25 m, the temperature from the highest observation and the closest model level are used.
-Note this gives 264 a discrete time for the stability transition, whereas in reality this processes takes on average 2 hours (Price, 2011).
-In 265 general, the simulated stability transition is similar to that observed.
-For IOP1 all three simulations produce shallow 266 stable radiation fog but do not reproduce the short period of deep adiabatic radiation fog.
-Overall, the UM100 for 267 IOP12 performs better than the other simulations for the stability transition process, particularly at Jaybarns and 268 Pentre.
-For IOP18 at Cardington the MetUM is unable to reproduce the shallow stable radiation fog period from 269 2200 UTC until 0400 UTC.
-However, all configurations produce the deep adiabatic radiation fog with the UM100 the 270 only configuration which produces a short period of shallow stable radiation fog.
-In summary the UM100 appears to 271 272 have the best fog formation and stability transition timing but the overall accuracy is limited.
+Another important aspect of the fog life cycle is the boundary-layer stability transition, which is illustrated by the change in hatching in Figure 5.
+Following Price (2011), modified to account for different instrument heights, we define this transition as when the screen and 25-m temperatures are within 0.1 K. Where the highest tower observation is lower than 25 m, the temperature from the highest observation and the closest model level are used.
+Note that this gives a discrete time for the stability transition, whereas in reality this processes takes 2 hr on average (Price, 2011).
+In general, the simulated stability transition is similar to that observed.
+For IOP1, all three simulations produce shallow stable radiation fog but do not reproduce the short period of deep adiabatic radiation fog.
+Overall, UM100 for IOP12 performs better than the other simulations for the stability transition process, particularly at Jaybarns and Pentre.
+For IOP18 at Cardington, MetUM is unable to reproduce the shallow stable radiation fog period from 2200 UTC until 0400 UTC.
+However, all configurations produce the deep adiabatic radiation fog, with UM100 the only configuration that produces a short period of shallow stable radiation fog.
+In summary, UM100 appears to have the best fog formation and stability transition timing, but the overall accuracy is limited.